dannous/fanlab/README.md

 **A quieter fan for the Philips Screeneo U4 projector.**

-If your Screeneo U4 sounds like it can't make its mind up, this fixes it.
-The fan stops surging up and down and settles at one speed, and that speed is a lot lower than the one it keeps jumping to.
+If your Screeneo U4 sounds like a jet engine this fixes it.
+The fan now has a curve to keep the device cool and quiet. we run the fan under 60% of the original speeds.

 The projector runs Android, and that is what makes this possible at all: FanLab is an ordinary Android app, and you install it from a USB stick the same way you'd install anything else on the projector.
 Nothing is flashed, no firmware is replaced, nothing is rooted, and you can remove it again from Settings.

-For the Screeneo U4 (model SCN350) on firmware 1.7.1.
+For the Screeneo U4 (model SCN350)

 ---